10 Proven Customer Service Strategies

-Today, customers don't only purchase products and services.
+Today, customers don’t only purchase products and services.
 More and more often, they buy ideas or experiences.
 And they demand nothing less than perfection.
 Though it may take a lot of effort, it is very important to retain clients.
-Not only because it's cheaper than gaining new ones.
-Mainly because repeat purchases have a great effect on businesses' bottom line.
+Not only because it’s cheaper than gaining new ones.
+Mainly because repeat purchases have a great effect on businesses bottom line.

 According to HubSpot research, only a 5 % increase in customer retention can potentially increase revenue by 25 to 95 %.

 So, satisfied and loyal consumers make more purchases.
-They spend more money, leave reviews, refer to their friends and family.
+They spend more money, leave reviews, and refer to their friends and family.
 In order to keep them happy, you need an exceptional customer experience.
 Therefore, exceptional customer service.

 We collected customer service strategies that will make your clients your strongest advocates.

-Impact of Well-Developed Strategies in Numbers
+Impact of Well-Developed Strategies on Numbers

 Before we will move to actual customer service strategies, let’s take a quick look at what makes it so important.

-Here are few eye-catching statistics:
+Here are a few eye-catching statistics:

 Luckily, we have some good news, too.

-Even if you started on a rough side, 78 % of consumers are likely to forgive you if you provide exceptional customer service.
+Even if you started on the rough side, 78 % of consumers are likely to forgive you if you provide exceptional customer service.
 Salesforce claims this in their State of the Connected Customer e-book with Insights from 15,000+ consumers and business buyers worldwide.

 Further, 86 % of shoppers will spend more money after having a nice experience with your agents.